Ministry of Economy, Development and Tourism

 The Economy Ministry’s mission is to promote the modernization and competitiveness of Chile’s industrial structure; private initiative and market efficiency; innovation, and the further insertion of Chile’s economy into the international market.
 Its object is to achieve sustained, sustainable and equitable growth through the formulation of policies, programs and instruments that facilitate Chile's industrial activities, businesses and the Chilean and foreign public and private institutions that are related to the country’s industrial and technological development.

-Mr. Riquelme is married and has one child.
+Mr. Palacios is married and has four children.

 Mónica ZalaquettTOURISM UNDERSECRETARY